borbediana/messagerie/README.md

 - Cassandra DB to persist the messages

 ## Flow
 A user logs into application.
-Then he can send a message.
-The message is send on server through REST call.
+He can send a message.
+The message is sent on server through REST call.
 All the other users logged in are receiving the new message through websockets.

-When calling create REST enpoint, the message is stored in Redis.
+When the message created from UI is first stored in Redis.
 A producer thread is reading from Redis and adding messages in queue.
 A consumer is taking messages from queue and persisting them to Cassandra DB.

 ## Execution